 - Results-Based Accountability™ website – background, tools, information

-The overall goal of Benchmarks for a Better Vermont is to strengthen the capacity of small to midsize NPOs in Vermont to make significant, sustained improvements in healthy futures, education and economic opportunities for all Vermonters.
+Our goal to strengthen the capacity of small to midsize NPOs in Vermont to make significant, sustained improvements in healthy futures, education and economic opportunities for all Vermonters.

 The specific objectives of the program, as identified in our program proposal, are to: